Meltdown

 Joan Kane† (director) is the founding Artistic Director of Ego Actus Theater Company.
 Off Broadway, she directed Sycorax at HERE, Play Nice! at 59e59 theaters, and I Know What Boys Want at Theatre Row.
 She directed Six Characters in Search of an Author in Oslo, Norway and Kafka’s Belinda in Prague.
 Joan was awarded Best Director in the United Solo Festival where she has directed six pieces.
 She was named to the Indie Theatre Hall of Fame by nytheatre.com.
 She has also directed plays and readings at the Lark, Ensemble Studio Theatre, Urban Stages, Workshop Theater, Nylon Fusion, Abingdon Theatre, Oberon Theatre, the Samuel French Short Play Festival, T. Schreiber Studio and many others.
 Joan is an alumni of the LaMama directing and playwriting symposiums in Umbria, Italy.
 She is a member of the Playwright/Director unit at Actor’s Studio, the League of Professional Theatre Women, the Dramatists Guild, and the Society of Stage Directors & Choreographers.

 Catherine Fisher (costume designer) has designed for theater, dance, film, and television; is a member of the Lincoln Center Director’s Lab; a New York State Counsel for the Arts awards recipient, and has received Outstanding Costume awards.
+This is at least her 20th show designing costumes for productions directed by Joan Kane.
 Her work has been seen at 59e59th, NYC Fringe Festival, numerous NYC Festivals, and has IMDb credits for both acting and design and is a founding member of Honest Accomplice Theatre.
 Please see www.CatFisher.Homestead.com

 Joy Linscheid (sound designer) has been involved with productions at Theater for The New City since 1994.
 TNC provided her early training in a number of different disciplines.
 She learned sound design as she worked with the renowned sound designer, Paul Garrity, on several Street Theater productions.
 She eventually started to design for Street Theater and other productions on her own.
 Joy enjoys working at TNC and is very happy to be “back-at-it” after Covid!
 Joy thanks the entire TNC community for their ongoing support and commitment to emerging works and emerging artists.

-Jane Catherine Shaw (puppetry director, puppet design and construction) is a member of the now defunct Lincoln Center Directors Lab and graduated on the Dean’s List with an MFA in Directing from Brooklyn College.
-She is curator of La MaMa’s Puppet Slam and co-founded the Voice 4 Vision Puppet Festival at TNC in 2004.
-Ms. Shaw was nominated for a 2014 New York Innovative Theatre Award for her work with Theodora Skipitares on The Chairs.
-She creates and directs her own work for puppet theatre, among them, The Three Dolls co-created with Clayton Daniel Briggs and Molly Riesman, Framed; The Mother Goose Chronicles, Calpurnia Coyote Comes To The Big City, The Blue Marble, Following the Wind, Folktales of Asia and Africa, Pelandok the Mousedeer, as well as adult works: Thirst: Memory of Water, The Lone Runner, Bed of Light, and Universe Expanding, all of which premiered at La MaMa.
-Her essay The Puppet Body as Archive of Performance is currently under consideration for publication by Rutherford.
+Jane Catherine Shaw (puppet design & construction) is curator of La MaMa’s Puppet Slam and co-founded the Voice 4 Vision Puppet Festival at TNC in 2004.
+Ms. Shaw was nominated for a 2014 NYIT Award for her work with Theodora Skipitares on The Chairs.
+She creates and directs for puppet theatre, including Framed; The Mother Goose Chronicles, Calpurnia Coyote Comes To The Big City, The Blue Marble, Following the Wind, Folktales of Asia and Africa, Pelandok the Mousedeer, Thirst: Memory of Water, The Lone Runner, Bed of Light, and Universe Expanding, all at La MaMa.
 She is a recipient of the prestigious Ruthie award from Mabou Mines.

 Meikala Thomany (production stage manager) is an emerging creative multidisciplinary artist proudly representing the new generation!
 In 2019 she was a box office intern at The Black Lady Theatre and in less than six months became Assistant Director, Production Assistant and now has a permanent position as their Youth Theater Instructor.
 In 2023 she received her MFA in Directing at The Actors Studio Drama School at Pace University.
 After graduation, there have been nonstop opportunities working both on Broadway and Off Broadway theater companies around New York City including Black American Working Woman for Good Light Production.
 Stay connected with her on IG: storyof.mickey and Linkedin.